blahah/orb14_bestpractice/rnaseq_expression.md

 ### Steps

 How to collect the data.
-Why each thing is imporant.
+Why each thing is important - what downstream steps does it contribute to, or why is it crucial for reproducibility.

 ### Reporting
 =======